top of page

 Aaron.jpg

-Aaron is a Research Technician II in the department of biomedical engineering, and is planning on pursuing his Ph.D.
+Aaron is a Research Technician II who is helping to develop and maintain the data analysis pipelines for the lab.
+He is planning on pursuing his Ph.D.
 He is from Oneonta, New York and has a bachelors in Bioengineering from Cornell University.
-He most interested in Brain Computer Interfaces (BCIs) and hopes to use highly accurate ECoG data to develop models of the brain to a sufficient extent so that useful prosthetics or wearables can be developed.
+He most interested in Brain Computer Interfaces (BCIs) and hopes to use highly accurate ECoG data to develop models of the brain for prosthetics or wearables.
 In his free time, Aaron enjoys tennis, politics, backpacking, and board games.

 Email: aaron dot earlerichardson at duke dot edu

-Email: ziyan dot britt at duke dot edu
+Email: nicole dot liddle at duke dot edu

 LAB ALUMNI